 Employees look to their leaders to set the tone, establish procedures and create the most positive and rewarding environment possible.
 This is true of all of the levels of leadership, from supervisors all the way up to the CEO.
 As shown in the Towers Watson report, the manager and supervisor directly influence the employees’ desire to stay in the job or look for something else.

-Here are some key points found across many different philosophies about how to create a positive environment.
+Here are three key points found across many different philosophies about how to create a positive environment.

 Patrick Lencioni is a best-selling author and pioneering leader in management.
 He says “A job is bound to be miserable if it doesn’t involve measurement.”
 Constructive feedback and assessment can help an employee feel like a valuable member of the team, secure in their job.